nehagadge/React-App/README.md

 # RoboFriends

-Developed a React app that integrates with a robots API to fetch random robot images to display it in the website
+Developed a React app that integrates with a robot's API to fetch random robot images by searching them and display them on the website.

 #### To run the project: